-Deciding If You Should Settle a Workers’ Compensation Claim
+Should I Settle a Workers’ Compensation Claim?

 It is important to note that, while settlements are common and occur in many workers’ compensation claims, they are voluntary.
 You do not have to agree to a settlement, and neither does the insurer.

 However, a settlement may be worth considering when you have undergone all surgeries, hospitalization, and major treatment but cannot yet return to work.
 A worker’s compensation attorney may be able to help you weigh your options.

 Many workers’ compensation settlements are compromise settlements.
 These are negotiated settlements that occur when all of the following conditions are met: